-• To improve their calculation speed, analytical thinking and numerical skills b.
+• To improve their calculation speed, analytical thinking and numerical skills

+- a.
+Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
 Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.